How to Learn Programming for Beginners: Fast Start

 Your Digital Workbench: The Code Editor

-A professional code editor like VS Code provides immediate advantages:
+A professional editor like VS Code provides several immediate technical benefits:

 A Direct Conversation with Your Computer: The Command Line